 - Wall jumps

-- Final boss room (a complex multi-mechanic stage)
+- Final room (a multi-mechanic stage)

 Step 2: Generate the stage layout